Wednesday, 08 September 2010 HomeContact Us

 BBC News: Vaccine call after 16 mumps cases (2009)

-Key topics: Mumps Outbreak Vaccine Failure
+Topics: Mumps Outbreak Vaccine Failure

 Here is a recent news report regarding an outbreak of mumps in Anglesey.
 Reports like these almost never reveal the fact that most, if not a substantial portion of those getting the disease were already vaccinated.
 You can see as the article progresses that admission and acknowledgement is steadily made that the vaccines are not effective enough to prevent such outbreaks, despite extremely high vaccination rates.